top of page

 International assignment

-In addition to secondment and transfer, there is also a colourful range of terms which have essentially arisen through the delimitation of different fixed-term periods.
+In addition to secondment and transfer, there is also a colourful range of terms that have essentially arisen through the delimitation of different fixed-term periods.
 Whether this differentiation is appropriate in individual cases seems questionable.
 For the sake of completeness, however, it is briefly sketched out.

 Business trip